Temperatures fall far and fast as winter storm threatens US - KESQ

 “We are not sending anyone back into this cold,” Morrell-Ferguson said.
 “It does not matter if we have to pull out air mattresses.
 We are doing everything we can, looking at alternative spaces to support the needs that may arise.”

-In Montana, temperatures fell as low as 50 below zero (minus 46 Celsius) at Elk Park, a mountain pass on the Continental Divide.
-Several ski areas announced closures Wednesday and Thursday because of the extreme cold and winds.
+In Montana, several ski areas announced closures Wednesday and Thursday because of the extreme cold and sustained winds.
 Others scaled back offerings.
-Schools also closed, and several thousand people lost power.
+Schools were also closed due to the cold.

 In famously snowy Buffalo, New York, forecasters predicted a “once-in-a-generation storm” because of heavy lake-effect snow, wind gusts as high as 65 mph (105 kph), whiteouts and the potential for extensive power outages.
 The NHL postponed the Buffalo Sabres’ home game against the Tampa Bay Lightning and rescheduled it for March 4.